 Bump #6: Do you feel a hard, immoveable object near the incision?
 It could actually be the implant or the hardware used to keep the implant in place (screws or pins).
 Once the incision is fully healed, the bump from the hardware isn't associated with skin color changes, heat emanating from the bump or drainage from it.
 Most times it's normal to be able to feel metal hardware, but if you feel a new bump and your dog is showing interest in licking it or if your dog has begun to limp again, it could be implant failure that requires a veterinary visit ASAP.

 Bump #7: This can form in the early or much later stages of healing, and by later, I mean after the incision is fully healed and the dog is many months into recovery.
 Bumps like this come on slowly and can quickly worsen.
 It might look like an inconspicuous small, red or pink nodule, but some are large, mushy or water-ballon like.
 It can look dry one day and quickly turn angry and red and then worsen to the point of oozing, weeping or rupturing.
 Sometimes the fluid that comes out might be lightly blood tinged and STILL be infected, so don’t be mistaken into believing that if there’s no pus there’s no infection.
 If there’s pus, the infection has been brewing beneath the skin’s surface for some time and needs to be addressed by a doctor ASAP.
 Look for redness around the bump, warmth emanating from the area, oozing or drainage or a foul-smelling discharge.
 Note whether your dog is licking his/her leg.
 Does he/she seem lethargic?
 Is there a change in appetite?
 Has your dog begun to limp again?
 Get pics of the area day by day and send them to the vet.
 Chances are that your dog will need to be seen by the doctor because bumps like this are indicative of infection.
-A bacterial culture does two things: It identifies the specific type of bacteria present, and you'll get an antibiotic known to kills off that particular bacteria.
+A bacterial culture does two things: It identifies the specific type of bacteria present, and you'll get an antibiotic known to control that particular bacteria.
 A broad-spectrum antibiotic might be prescribed, and while these drugs kill many types of bacteria they don't destroy all of them; this is why culturing is so beneficial.

 Monitor your dog's incision multiple times a day.
 And if your pup develops a bump get pictures and videos to send to a veterinary team member.
 Look for behavior changes in your pet.
 If you’re concerned, don’t wait.
 Schedule an appointment to have your dog seen by a professional.